yungtiec/computer-network/IP-overview.md

 Since Internet reaches virtually everywhere in the world, users cannot possibly know all the IP address.
 Fortunately, the Internet keeps a address book in DNS so one can find the someone else's address using domain name.
 ## Overview
 The IP, which stands for Internet Protocol, is responsible for addressing hosts and routing datagrams from source to desination host across one or more IP networks.
-IP is a connectionless protocol, is hence a unreliable protocol with no gurantee of reliable delivery, error-free delivery, or ordered delivery.
+IP is a connectionless protocol, is hence an unreliable protocol with no gurantee of reliable delivery, error-free delivery, or ordered delivery.
 Reliability issues are resolved at upper layer (TCP).
 Currently, both IPv4 and IPv6 are deployed.
 ## IPv4
 ## IPv6